Restaurants in Berlin

 Zur Letzten Instanz

-This historic establishment off Alexanderplatz should be on any visitor's sightseeing list not only for its hearty German comfort food (like Eisbein, potato dumplings, suckling pig and red cabbage) and tankards of beer, but also because it is the oldest restaurant in Berlin, documented as far back as 1525.
-The name, Zur Letzten Instanz, was inspired by a nearby courthouse and means 'without further appeal'.
-Napoleon is said to have dined here.
+Zur Letzten Instanz is an historic establishment off Alexanderplatz providing hearty German comfort food such as Eisbein, potato dumplings, suckling pig, cabbage and tankards of beer.
+It's also the oldest restaurant in Berlin, documented as far back as 1525, and has enjoyed such esteemed patronage as Napoleon Bonaparte himself.
+The name was inspired by a nearby courthouse and means 'without further appeal'.
 The restaurant is open Monday to Saturday, 12pm to 1am.

 Address: Waisenstrase 14-16, Mitte